 I did not tell anyone about it, but that was the day I realized that I was a lesbian.
 What could cause depression in knowing that, right?

 Before going home, I made my cousin’s promise to keep what happened a secret – especially to my parents.
 While they often told me that I should not have a boyfriend my age, I did not think they would appreciate it if I came to the house with a girlfriend.
 Luckily, my cousins were fantastic, so they vowed not to tell anyone about my gender discovery.

 The thing was, Trisha and I began to date soon after that.
-I guess it was a blessing in disguise that she could not come out to her parents as well, considering she was extra careful not to get caught when we’re out.
+I guess it was a blessing in disguise that she could not come out to her parents as well, considering she was extra careful not to get caught when we were out.
 We could only be ourselves whenever we were behind closed doors, pretending to have slumber parties.

 I was too naïve to think that my relationship with Trisha could go on forever.
 One day, she merely called to say that she was moving to another state with her parents.
 I said we could still make it work, but she did not even want to think about it.
 Everything shattered and felt depressingly uncomfortable.

 My parents were both shell-shocked, of course.
 I got so good at hiding my gender preference and my depression from them that they did not see anything amiss in the last few months.
 We even celebrated my 16th birthday in the Bahamas, and they never saw a smile leave my face.
 So who would have thought I was struggling?

-If I was honest, my mother took the news a little worse than my father.
+If I was honest, my mother took the depressing news a little worse than my father.
 As a traditional woman, it was challenging for her to accept that her only daughter might someday get married to another woman instead of a man.
 However, I begged her not to worry about that for now because I was still young, and anything could happen.

 It’s all about the absence of hope.
 Depression is a very different feeling.
 But what’s the next step after that?

 Note: This is one-half of a two-part blog.
 Stay tuned for the next one.